Add to Calendar

 Speakers: Christine Zimmermann-Loessl of Vertical Farming, Jasper den Besten of HAS Hogeschool

-How to design and develop an LED lighting infrastructure for vertical farms, tiered growing installations and hydroponic vegetable facilities.
+How to design and develop a LED lighting infrastructure for vertical farms.
+What are the most important factors for decision-making?
 What are the economics of these installations and how do they compare with more traditional methods?
-Includes in-depth exploration of results from real-world installations.

 Panel discussion: How science can boost business